 4.3.2.
-ANSI C Programming Language
+C Programming Language

-OSFI-C code is written to comply with the [C99] standard formally, although the design of the interface is not modern.
+OSFI-C code is written to comply with the [C99] standard, with optional support for [C11] providing extra features such as a unified syntax to retrieve parameter values.
 A single header file OSFIC.h is provided which exposes all public API.